aaron576/bike_project/README.md

 2. open the project folder in VSCode

-3. From the Bike Share Data source download JC-202408-citibike-tripdata.csv.zip through JC-202508-citibike-tripdata.csv.zip.
+3. From the Bike Data source download JC-202408-citibike-tripdata.csv.zip through JC-202508-citibike-tripdata.csv.zip.
 Extract them into /data/raw

 4. create and activate a virtual environment